BalbirSingh27/AI-Computer-Vision-Strategy/README.md

 > This cloud-based setup enabled efficient training of deep learning models and real-time computer vision processing for all projects in this repository.

-## 📂 Repository Structure
-📁 enterprise-computer-vision/
- # Image classification using CNN
- # Real-time face detection with OpenCV
- # Transfer learning using pretrained models
- # LIME-based model interpretability
- # Project overview and documentation

 ---

 ## ✅ Outcomes

-- Built a suite of computer vision solutions using deep learning
+- Built a suite of computer vision and deep learning solutions
+- Learned fundamentals by building DNNs manually using NumPy
 - Leveraged AWS VM infrastructure for compute-intensive training
 - Implemented and explained models for business-relevant tasks
 - Enhanced model transparency using interpretable AI frameworks